kanishka18-alt/almora-virtual-assistant/README.md

 - dotenv

 ## Project Structure
-public/ - Static assets
+server/ – Backend server and API routes
-src/ - Frontend application
+src/ – Frontend application code
-server/ - Backend API and server code
+public/ – Static assets

 ## Environment Variables
 Create a `.env` file in the root directory and add the following: